tvtaerum/cGANs_housekeeping/README.md

 ##### The process:

- Using a cGAN as illustration, I provide working solutions to the following questions:
+ Using a cGAN as illustration, I provide limited working solutions to the following problems:

-  1.  is there an automatic way to recover from some "mode collapse"?
+  1.  is there an automatic way to recover before "mode collapse"?
   2.  is there a way to restart a cGAN which has not completed convergence?
   3.  are there non-random initialization values that can be useful?
   4.  how important is the source material (original pictures of faces)?
   5.  how can I use embedding when I have descriptions of pictures?
   6.  how can I vectorize from generated face to generated face when using embedding?
-  7.  what other changes can be applied?
+  7.  what other adjustments might be applied?
         - selecting only faces with certain features (e.g. attractiveness)
 	- adjusting for memory requirements
         - changing optimization from Adam to Adamax for embedding